69th Infantry Regiment (New York): Background

-After the failed 1848 Young Ireland rebellion against British rule in Ireland, numerous Irish nationalists fled Ireland, with many of them settling in New York.
+After the failed 1848 Young Ireland rebellion against British rule in Ireland, numerous Young Irelanders fled to the United States, with many of them settling in New York.
 Irish nationalists in New York soon made efforts to organize a military unit in order to assist in efforts to gain Irish independence from Britain.
 In late 1848, Irish-Americans in the city organized several independent military companies, holding drills at the Center Market.
 By mid-1849, an undermanned "1st Irish Regiment" had been formed from the independent companies, which the 69th traces its lineage to.
 Irish nationalist Michael Doheny, who had fled to the U.S. following the failure of the Young Ireland rebellion, was instrumental in the establishment of the independent companies and served as a company commander in the 1st Irish Regiment.
 In 1849, Irish-American leaders in New York City convinced the state government to establishment a U.S. Army regiment drawn from the independent companies.
-On December 21, 1849, their proposals were adopted by the state government.
-Doheny, Richard O’Gorman and James Huston, (all of whom had participated in the Young Ireland rebellion) and Michael Phelan, who had not, all supported Irish-Americans enlisting in the New York State Militia with the hopes that this training would be useful in future Irish nationalist activities.
-As a result, the original 9th Regiment, established in 1799, was disbanded on May 27, 1850, and its companies transferred to the 8th Regiment.
-Two days later, on May 29, the 1st Irish Regiment was mustered into the New York State Militia as the 9th Regiment with Colonel Benjamin Clinton Ferris as its commander.
+On 21 December 1849, their proposals were adopted by the state government.
+Doheny, Richard O'Gorman and James Huston, (all of whom had participated in the Young Ireland rebellion) and Michael Phelan, who had not, all supported Irish-Americans enlisting in the New York State Militia with the hopes that this training would be useful in future Irish nationalist activities.
+As a result, the original 9th Regiment, established in 1799, was disbanded on 27 May 1850, and its companies transferred to the 8th Regiment.
+Two days later, on 29 May, the 1st Irish Regiment was mustered into the New York State Militia as the 9th Regiment with Colonel Benjamin Clinton Ferris as its commander.

-The 2nd Irish Regiment was organized on October 12, 1851, and mustered into the New York State Militia on November 1 as the 69th Regiment.
+The 2nd Irish Regiment was organized on 12 October 1851, and mustered into the New York State Militia on 1 November as the 69th Regiment.
 Doheny left the 9th and enlisted in the 69th at the rank of lieutenant-colonel.
-On May 1852, the 72nd Regiment was established on Long Island.
+In May 1852, the 72nd Regiment was established on Long Island.
 Thomas Francis Meagher, another leader of the Young Ireland rebellion, escaped to New York in 1852.
 Doheny then began to organize another Irish-American regiment with Meagher as the regimental commander.
 Doheny subsequently left the 69th and became the lieutenant-colonel of the new regiment, designed as the 75th Regiment and formed from new and existing independent companies as the "Republican Rifles".
 Since Meagher was rarely in New York, Doheny served as de facto commander of the 75th.
-By the summer of 1853, the three Irish-American regiments had reached maximum strength, and their commanders moved between the regiments throughout the 1850's.
+By the summer of 1853, the three Irish-American regiments had reached maximum strength, and their commanders moved between the regiments throughout the 1850s.
 Captain James Huston left the 9th to join the 69th, as did Doheny.
 Meagher was appointed lieutenant-colonel of the 69th in 1855 but declined the position as he was not a U.S. citizen.
 The three regiments co-existed until late 1858 when all three were merged into the 69th; the 9th Regiment ceased to exist until 1859 when it was re-organized once again.